Dudley Hill railway station

 Dudley Hill railway station was a railway station that served Dudley Hill, West Yorkshire, England.

 History

 The line was open to passengers on 20 August 1856 and to goods traffic on 1 January 1857.
 The station closed in 1952 but passenger services on the line continued until 4 July 1966 and goods traffic continued until 1981.
+The station was demolished after closure and a supermarket car park now occupies the site leaving no trace of the station or the railway.